 The strategy used by Cavendish Hall Hotel is an appropriate one.
 It just needs to implement it thoroughly and classically.
 Changes that it can undergo are like it can combine its existing policy with the skill based pay and team pay.
 This will motivate the employees to work harder and strive for betterment.
 This will not only ensure individual's appraisal but will also motivate them to work in groups which will fulfil the aim of Cavendish Hall Hotel and will resolve all the existing disputes as well (Purcell, Hutchinson.
 2007).
 Customer satisfaction is the top most priority in any hotel industry.
 If employees will be happy, they will work differently which will finally increase the customer base and improve reputation.
 These strategies in combination may work appropriately because skill based incentives and PRP will improve the individual's performance and team pay will encourage them to help other weak employees as well as to work in harmony(Classic Tools, 2015).

-From the above study, the way in which an individual can achieve the performance related rewards by linking performance and rewards has been discussed.
+From the above study, the way in which an individual can achieve the performance related rewards by linking performance and rewards has been discussed and various Challenges of Development Manager.
 Along with that, it is clear in the report that how hotel can motivate individual and group activities which include initiatives like giving rewards which affects the individual behaviour to a high extent.
 In addition to this, the reason because of which performance appraisal plans fail has been explained as well as it has been assessed that employees can be motivated to perform better in order to earn incentives.
 Objectives of performance management and various factors that affect the working of hotel have been discussed in the report as well.
 Also, the way in which hotel can improve its management issues with the help of management tools have been evaluated.